 The beautiful St. Mary’s River has been a popular spot for anglers and nature lovers for decades.

-Every day is a trip back in time as Nova Scotia’s 19th-century heritage is brought to life.
+Step back in time as Nova Scotia’s 19th-century heritage is brought to life.
+Open for the season until September 18th.

 The collection commemorates the contributions of those who have served in the army, navy, air force and special services.